 (Disclaimer: I received this book from Netgalley.
 This has not impacted my review which is unbiased and honest.)

 I adore these heist style books with a group of characters who even though they don’t seem to work, manage to figure out their own rhythm.
-These books are kind of my jam and I’ve read a lot of truly fabulous ones.
-But for me, Into the Crooked Place felt a little flat.
+But for me, Into the Crooked Place fell flat.
 Character-wise, I adored Saxony, Tavia, and Karam.
 Give me all my dangerous girls with soft sides.
 And there’s even a f/f relationship in this book – which gets me every time.

 But for me, I didn’t get enough of Wesley’s back story.
 Keeping with the Six of Crows vibe, which I haven’t read in years, Wesley just didn’t feel open enough to me?
-I never really got a sense of knowing him?
-I love that we were able to delve into Tavia’s backstory and I feel like a lot of the times we saw snippets of Wesley through Tavia.
+I appreciate the self-sacrifice leader of the group who is guarded and weary of love, but has soft vulnerable spots.
+However, Wesley’s point of view didn’t allow enough insights into his vulnerabilities and fears to develop a soft spot.
+The only ways we were able to see more of Wesley’s history was through Tavia’s history.
+But it wasn’t enough to fully substantiate Wesley in my mind.
 Don’t even get me started on how much I adored seeing the backstories of Karam and Saxony – FAVORITES!

 Plots and Twists

 Where it fell flat for me was that while magic is a big part of the world, I never really got a sense of how magic works.
-As the book progresses, I found out more and more, but I still have a few questions.
-And, what ultimately, is the most disappointing is that books like this work around a sense of found family.
+As the book progresses, I found out more and more, but I still have outstanding questions.
+A magic system is a significant part of a fantasy world and the fact that I didn’t feel completely immersed disappointed me.
+What ultimately is the most disappointing is that books like this work around a sense of found family.
 The idea that these people, these rough edges, work together.
 But at the end, I didn’t get enough of a sense that these characters were like that.
-And when I was sensing it more, it was a bit too late for me.
+When I began to get a peek of what their family could be like, it was too far into the story for me to appreciate their unity.

-Into the Crooked Place was mixed for me.
+Into the Crooked Place was a mixed read for me.
 It has all of the elements that are supposed to leave my heart racing, but it just faded away days after finishing.
-That being said, by the end I was more absorbed than before and I’m intrigued to see how Christo deals with the sequel.
+It had an action packed plot with some fabulous characters and a queer love story.
+Even if the world building felt insubstantial and I couldn’t get a sense of Wesley, by the end I became fascinated and I’m intrigued to see how Christo deals with the sequel.
 What I need in the next one?
 I want all the found family and squishy moments.
 Plus I want some more epic magic throwing.